 Copies of Waiting to Inhale will be available for purchase on site.

-This will be a hybrid event; login information for Zoom participants will be available roughly a month in advance.
+This will be a hybrid event; login information for Zoom participants will be included in your confirmation email when you register.
 The in-person event will be in The Nexus.
 The Nexus is situated on the first floor of MIT's Hayden Library, MIT's Building 14, located at 160 Memorial Drive.
 The room is on the river side of the library reading room, behind the Courtyard Cafe and across the room from the library service desk.
 If you have trouble finding it please ask at the service desk.

 Accessibility: Our events are enriched by your presence and we are committed to making them accessible.
 Assistive listening devices are available in The Nexus, but please email email@example.com to request any other accommodations.